razorpay/blade/rfcs/0001-tokens-naming-convention.md

   3. **scale** - `100`, `200`, `1`, `2` etc.
   4. **mode** - `dark`, `light` etc.

+## Principles Used
+### Specificity over Flexibility
+Tokens like `theme.color.success` combine *category* (`color`) and *variant* (`success`) leaves interpretation to the user to apply `theme.color.success` to any of `background`, `border` or `text`.

+Flexibility comes at the expense of specificity.
+A `success` color may only be intended for `text` or `background` but not both.
+Even more, an object reflecting `success` may require distinct colors for `text` versus `background` versus `border`.
+In this case, including a *property* level in a token results in a more specific yet less flexiblity eg: `theme.color.background.success` or `theme.color.text.success`.

+### Start within, then promote across**

+Start with making the tokens `local` to the components, then follow the usage pattern, if used more than twice then promote it to `global` token.
+This is a healthy way to add tokens gradually without adding things blindly to local components or globally.
+### Theme ≠ Mode

+A theme may eventually require `light`, `dark` color applications.
+PG might require a light and dark mode but their theme is different from Razorpay X. Similarly Razorpay X may require dark and light mode and their dark and light will be different from any other product's theme

 Object<theme/component/sub-component(s)>.Base<category/behavior/property>.Modifier<variant/state/scale/mode>

 document all the possible ways to create a token name document the dont's in the naming

-## **Principle: Flexibility or Specificity?**

-Tokens like `$color-success` combine *category* (`color`) and *variant* (`success`) as a parsimonious identifier applicable to many scenarios.
-This leaves interpretation to the user to apply `$color-success` to any of `background`, `border` or `text`.

-Flexibility comes at the expense of specificity and — by extension — potentially precision of application.
-A `success` color may only be intended for `text` or `background` but not both.
-Even more, an object reflecting `success` may require distinct colors for `text` versus `background` versus `border`.
-In this case, including a *property* level in a token results in a more specific yet less flexibly applied `$color-background-success` or `$color-text-success`.

-## **Principle: Start Within, Then Promote Across Components**

-The emergent practice of identifying candidates for and promoting token ideas from **local** to **global** locations is a healthy way to add tokens gradually.

-## **Principle: Don’t Globalize Decisions Prematurely**

-The shared need for a consistent form element border is predictable.
-Such elements are designed together, and these conventions emerge quickly.

-Other cases aren’t as clear cut.
-Imagine working on tooltip, with popover and menu maybe to come later.
-A system *might* reuse shadows and notch roundedness, but can’t guarantee it.
-In this case, keep tooltip-specific tokens local to that component, and reference them later as work on popover or menu starts.
-This can avoid annoyingly subjective debates (“These are the `notched-layers`!”) and polluting a global namespace prematurely.

-## Principle: Theme ≠ Mode

-A theme may eventually require on-light, on-dark color applications.
-Marriott courtyard components may very well require light and dark modes just as much as Marriott renaissance components require.
-As a result, a theme is orthogonal to a color mode in systems using both concepts.
+## How/Where will we store these tokens?
+theme file
+component file/different file

 ## **Order**